For more than 50 years, video games have evolved beyond the scope of our imagination.

 Working with Water is a turn-based strategy web game helping teach students about developing and maintaining a sustainable water supply system in the Central Coast.
 The game takes place in the Central Coast of Australia where the need for clean drinking water increases as the community grows, and the player is responsible for building new infrastructures to meet the increased demand.

 As part of the Central Coast Council's (CCC) Love Water campaign, we were tasked with developing a game to simulate the real life challenges of water management for the growing population of the Central Coast.
-CCC manages its own water supply for the entire region and they wanted an informative yet engaging platform to educate it's community about their water management services.
+CCC manages its own water supply for the entire region and they wanted an informative yet engaging platform to educate its community about their water management services.

 How can serious games transform your business?

 Now that you know more about serious games, it's not hard to see the important role they play in our society.
 Well-designed and purposeful serious games have the power to not only make positive change for businesses but also transform the lives of the players.
-Serious games draw upon our most basic human motivational needs and provides us with an opportunity to have fun, improve ourselves and/or make a real difference in the world.
+Serious games draw upon our most basic human motivational needs and provide us with an opportunity to have fun, improve ourselves and/or make a real difference in the world.